 This 20-story skyscraper with colossal Ionic columns dates from 1906 and is by Osterling.
-(Ionic columns have a scroll-like ornament on the capital.)
-The former bank building is being renovated, but no firm plans have been announced.
+(Ionic columns have a scrolllike ornament on the capital.)
+The former bank building is being renovated for condominiums.

 The Carlyle (Union National Bank) Fourth Avenue and Wood Street